WATER SOFTENER – HARD WATER, IRON & MANGANESE

-THE AFFECTS OF IRON, MANGANESE & HARD WATER
+OTHER AFFECTS OF IRON, MANGANESE & HARD WATER

 Hard water affects include corrosion and scaling inside pipes, as well as major staining throughout the home’s showers, bathtubs, and sinks.
-Hard water is also notorious for destroying hot water heaters way ahead of their useful life (scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
+Hard water is also notorious for destroying hot water heaters way ahead of their useful life.
+Scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 For more on hard water see hard water epa.

 Having a water test performed is an important first step in the process of improving your water quality.
 Without a test and analysis, the most appropriate type of water softener or other water filtration system cannot be determined.
 For more on water testing, see the link at http://water-testing/.